opendnssec/odslab/opendnssec-lab.md

 5. Wait until the DS has been uploaded.

-        > dig @ns.odslab.se groupX.odslab.se DS
+        dig @ns.odslab.se groupX.odslab.se DS

-6. It is now safe to tell the Enforcer that it has been seen.
+6. It is now safe to tell the Enforcer that it has been seen:

         sudo ods-enforcer key ds-seen --zone groupX.odslab.se --keytag KEYTAG